Ravi-takhi/Ravi-dev-queryBuilder/Contributing.md

     (3, 'Monika', 21); -- Assuming student with id 3 doesn't exist, this will insert a new record for Monika
 ```
 ### Reflection
+Overall, I feel like I did a good job solving the problem.
+Someone needed help with the "insert or replace" query in SQL, so I did some research.
+I found a solution by creating a table first and then updating the data using the "insert or replace" query.
+After getting feedback from Kuljit, I added another step to add the data before updating it.
+This made the code easier to understand for everyone.